mscarey/legislice/docs/guides/enactments.rst

     'The subject matter of copyright as specified by section 102 includes compilations and derivative works, but protection for a work employing preexisting material in which copyright subsists does not extend to any part of the work in which such material has been used unlawfully.…The copyright in such work is independent of…any copyright protection in the preexisting material.'

+.. _converting-enactments-to-json:

-5. Converting Enactments to JSON
+Converting Enactments to JSON
 --------------------------------

 When you want a representation of a legislative passage that’s precise,